Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

 \subsection{Neuromorphic computing is intrinsically parallel and asynchronous}

 Inherent in the graph-based description of NMC programs described above is the implication that NMC is intrinsically a parallel architecture.
 While details differ across NMC platforms, algorithmically NMC is typically be viewed as having every neuron acting independently and asynchronously from one another.
 It should be emphasized how different this extremely parallel neural programming paradigm is from conventional parallel architectures.
-The underlying serial nature of Von Neumann is fundamental in most parallel architectures---adding more cores to a computation typically amounts to distributing a set of primarily serial workloads across processors and carefully coordinating the communication of information to align those workloads.

 Parallel computing introduces a whole set of unique challenges at both the algorithm and architectural level, and one significant simplification that has led to significant efficiencies is to focus on ``single-instruction, multiple data'', or SIMD, approaches that shape algorithms to target a number of very powerful compute cores with a set of common instructions that are applied to a large volume of data.
 For this reason, many parallel architectures, such as GPUs, are SIMD.
-SIMD-based architectures clearly are powerful with appropriate algorithms, such as linear algebra applications where the required mathematical operations and memory accesses are highly structured.
+SIMD-based architectures are powerful with appropriate algorithms, such as linear algebra applications, where the required mathematical operations and memory accesses are highly structured.
 The downside of SIMD is that if an application lacks structure, such as Monte Carlo simulations with highly divergent trajectories, the uniformity of SIMD becomes a drawback.
-It is in this heterogeneous setting, which can be termed multiple instruction, multiple data (MIMD), that we suggest that NMC may thrive.
-NMC effectively provides a unique path to an MIMD architecture---since every calculation is implemented in its own population of neurons, there is no reason that these calculations need to be the same.
-In effect, if a complex diverse computation is going to be spread across a large population of neurons, there is no reason not to make the neural implementation match that diversity and complexity.
+For heterogeneous applications, NMC effectively provides a unique path to an alternative multiple-instruction, multiple data-, or MIMD-,like architecture---since every calculation is implemented in its own population of neurons, there is no reason that these calculations need to be the same.